Beginning June 26, 2020, at 5 p.m. and continuing until otherwise announced by the University.*

 Growing scientific evidence supports that the wearing of face coverings is one of the most effective strategies in limiting the spread of the COVID-19 virus.
 The Centers for Disease Control and Prevention (CDC) and the North Carolina Department and Health and Human Services (DHHS) recommend wearing cloth face coverings to slow the spread of the virus and to help people who may have the virus and do not know it from transmitting it to others.
 It is the responsibility of everyone to wear face coverings in order to do their part to minimize risks to themselves, others and the Elon community.
 With that in mind, the university is providing an appropriate face covering to each student, faculty and staff member and has adopted the following detailed policy on wearing protective face coverings.

-Everyone on campus is required to wear a face covering over the nose and mouth when indoors.
+Everyone on campus is required to wear a face covering over the nose and mouth at all times inside buildings unless alone in your room or workspaces.
 This includes classrooms, public restrooms, open office and common spaces, hallways, meeting rooms, libraries, theaters and other indoor spaces.
-Face coverings are also required outdoors when six-foot physical distancing cannot be maintained.
+Face coverings are also required outdoors unless alone.
 This includes walking across campus with friends, attending a class or event that might be held outdoors or in a tent, or playing basketball or volleyball on the outdoor courts.
 Also, everyone should bring at least 5-10 washable masks to campus.

 - Students, faculty, and staff may use face coverings provided by the university or supply their own.